-Description: Media articles (listed at http://amber.international/resources/) make reference to all types of written press articles focusing on presenting the project, its activities, its outcomes, etc., that are published on different channels.
+Description: Media articles (as listed on the project website http://amber.international/resources/) make reference to all types of written press articles focusing on presenting the project, its activities, its outcomes, etc., that are published on different channels.
 They may take the form of news, announcements, tweets, LinkedIn posts, press releases, published on external websites including partners' websites, on social networks, etc.